-It’s natural for any driver to want to put a vehicle through its paces, and maybe hit some off-road trails, but if this isn’t something that you’ve done before, where do you go?
-There are plenty of options for people who are looking for GTA getaways that don’t take you too far away from civilization.
+It's natural for any driver with a 4x4 off-road vehicle to want to put their truck or SUV through its paces, and maybe hit some off-road trails, but if this isn't something that you've done before, where do you go?
+Luckily for you, there are plenty of options for people who are looking for off-road trails within the Greater Toronto Area that don't take you too far away from civilization.
 If this sounds like you, then try one of these off-road trails for your attempt at adventure sports in the GTA.

 One thing that’s important to note when considering driving on off-road trails is to prepare for the unexpected and have emergency plans in place.
 Going off-road means getting away from civilization, including the expected amenities, like just being able to call up a tow-truck and have it arrive when you need roadside assistance.
 If you’re not experienced with off-road driving, don’t get too ambitious and negotiate terrain you’re not yet ready for.
 Even in the protection of an off-road vehicle, you can still get into a situation that your truck can’t get itself out of if you don’t respect the land you're driving on.